How to Choose the Best Heat Applied Transfer for Custom Printing

 For example, it is not uncommon for schools or organizations to include names within the design.
 A design, such as this one pictured here, has over 100 small names.
 If it is even possible to cut, your cutter would have to individually cut each letter.

 Given that there are over 100 names on this shirt, your order size will also most likely be of an equivalent quantity.
 Screen printed transfers would be the way to go here.

 Amount of Colors – how many colors does your design contain?

 The reason for this is that screen printed transfers are printed with all of the colors on one transfer sheet.
-Your application is one step, all the colors at once.
-The registration is done for you during the printing process.
+Your application is one step.
+All the colors apply at once.
+The registration is already done for you during the printing process.

 On the other hand, with vinyl, you have to individually cut the design for each color, weed it, and then heat apply each color at a time.
 Not only is it a multi-step process, but you now also have the challenge of having to align each of the colors as you apply them.